based-ghost/react-seo-friendly-spa-template/README.md

 ![](demo/react-seo-friendly-demo-2.gif)

 ## General Overview
-This is the React version based on my Vue SEO template - [vue-seo-friendly-spa-template](https://github.com/based-ghost/vue-seo-friendly-spa-template).
+This is the React version based on my Vue SEO template which you can find here: [vue-seo-friendly-spa-template](https://github.com/based-ghost/vue-seo-friendly-spa-template)

 ## Technology Stack Overview
 - **Client**